frank-zago/isp55e0/README.md

   ISP programmer for some WinChipHead MCUs
   Options:
-    --code-flash, -f    firmware to flash
+    --port, -p          use serial port instead of usb --code-flash, -f    firmware to flash
     --code-verify, -c   verify existing firwmare
     --data-flash, -k    data to flash